Track 1 Follower Enrollment Spring 2024

-The classes of PHY 111 begin on January 08, 2023.
-The course consists of 24 classes (on Saturdays, 4 hours each), 2 midterm examinations, and 1 final examination.
-Classes of PHY 111 end on June 18, 2021.
-The classes of PHY 820 start on July 01, 2021.
-In the course of PHY 820, there will be 96 classes (on Fridays, 4 hours each), 96 homework assignments, 8 midterm examinations, and 4 final examinations.
-The course ends on June 16, 2024.
-All the activities and classes will be conducted in-person.
+The classes of PHY 111 begin on January 05, 2024.
+The course consists of 24 classes (on Fridays, 4 hours each), 2 midterm examinations, and 1 final examination.
+Classes of PHY 111 end on June 14, 2024.
+The classes of PHY 810 start on July 05, 2024.
+In the course of PHY 810, there will be 96 classes (on Fridays, 4 hours each), 96 homework assignments, 8 midterm examinations, and 4 final examinations.
+The course ends on June 19, 2026.
+All the activities and classes will be conducted in person.

-Let us give you overviews on the first two courses.
+Let us give you an overview of the first two courses.
 The rest of the details shall be provided as you go along.

 PHY 111 will teach the necessary mathematics and philosophy of science to study classical mechanics and classical electromagnetism.
 This includes single-variable, multivariable, vector, and tensor calculus.
 It will also teach differential equations and Fourier analysis.

-In PHY 820, the focus will be on classical mechanics of particles and fields.
-This two-year-long course, split in four quartiles, is designed to teach one of the important core subjects of physics with exceptional details.
+In PHY 810, the focus will be on the classical mechanics of discrete and continuous objects.
+This two-year-long course split into four segments, is designed to teach one of the important core subjects of physics with exceptional detail.

-The first segment of the course, PHY 811, will start from Newton’s law and explore concepts of mass, energy, momentum, different forces, and applications of the theory to tackle oscillations, projectile and gravitation related problems along with the necessary mathematics.
+The first segment of the course, PHY 811, will start with Newton’s law and explore concepts of mass, energy, momentum, different forces, and applications of the theory to tackle oscillations, projectile, and gravitation related problems along with the necessary mathematics.

 The second segment, PHY 812, continues to explore mechanics focusing on analytical mechanics with significant rigor.
-Developing the theory of Lagrangian mechanics, one will apply it to study motion under central force, mechanics in non-inertial frame, mechanics of rigid bodies, and coupled oscillation.
+Developing the theory of Lagrangian mechanics, one will apply it to study motion under a central force, mechanics in noninertial frames, mechanics of rigid bodies, and coupled oscillation.

-The third segment, PHY 813, introduces dynamics by developing theories of Hamiltonian mechanics, canonical transformation, Hamilton-Jacobi theory and apply it to study mechanics of periodic systems, classical perturbation theory, non-linear mechanics and chaos, special theory of relativity, and control theory.
-This quartile mostly shows an emphasis on application of Hamiltonian dynamics.
+The third segment, PHY 813, introduces dynamics by developing theories of Hamiltonian mechanics, canonical transformation, and Hamilton-Jacobi theory and applying it to study mechanics of periodic systems, classical perturbation theory, non-linear mechanics and chaos, special theory of relativity, and control theory.
+This segment mostly shows an emphasis on the application of Hamiltonian dynamics.